 We encourage all families requiring financial assistance to first apply through the Archdiocese of Washington Tuition Assistance Program.
-The Archdiocese offers tuition assistance programs for Pre-K through 12th grade.
-Financial aid, which are supported from initiatives such as the Cardinal’s Appeal and Catholic church contributions, set the available amounts that can be offered, and disbursements are determined based on each year’s applicant pool’s financial need.
-Designated assistance programs are also available for minority students.
-Information is available here.
+The application deadline is Dec.
+1. The Archdiocese offers tuition assistance programs for Pre-K through 12th grade.
+Financial aid, which is supported by initiatives such as the Annual Appeal and Catholic church contributions, is awarded based on available funds and applicants' financial needs.
+Designated assistance is available for minority students through the Archdiocese of Washington.

 On a case-by-case basis, SJB can provide additional assistance (funded through the parish) for families who could not obtain sufficient assistance from the Archdiocese of Washington.
 These funds are limited and are supported from parish contributions and school fundraisers throughout the year.
 SJB only considers these cases for families who have first applied through the Archdiocese.
 Further, we also offer tuition assistance to contributing parish families who have multiple children attending SJB.
 Tuition assistance and family assistance rates are provided here.
 Back to top.

 15. What does the National Blue Ribbon designation really mean?

 The National Blue Ribbon Schools Program represents a trademark of excellence and symbol of quality recognized by parents, policymakers and others across the nation.

 It is important to clarify that the National Blue Ribbon designation can recognize schools on either exemplary high performance, or in closing the achievement gap among disadvantaged schools.
 However, private schools are not eligible for obtaining the National Blue Ribbon designation for closing achievement gaps and can only be nominated if they are an exemplary high performing school.